autumnlikescode/0x7-Unpacker/README.md

 # 0x7 Unpacker
 0x7 Unpacker is an open-source deobfuscator for 0x7 Obfuscator (Old Version of Inx Obfuscator, mainly pasted from ConfuserEx).
 License: MIT.

+This is my first time making an unpacker, excuse the messy code.

 ## Usage
 Compile
 Drag and Drop Packed assembly onto Compiled Unpacker exe